brmi/dotfiles/README.md

-# Setup a New Computer
+# Setup a Ruby on Rails enviroment for OSX

 These steps will help you through setting up a new computer with the following: